The Diet Chef

 Table of Contents

-The Best Sautéed Brussel Sprouts
+The Best Sautéed Brussels Sprouts

 Sautéed brussels sprouts are one of the best - not to mention the most addictive - healthy side dishes you can make.
 I mean, they're absolutely chock-full of fiber, vitamins, and antioxidants.
 And, when cooked right, they are about as yummy as a green veggie gets.